HeliosLang/compiler/doc/05-subscription_contract.md

 # Part 5 of Plutus-Light how-to guide: Subscription contract
 A subscription contract allows a beneficiary to withdraw a pre-specified amount from a script address at regular intervals.
-The owner who locks the funds in the contract can cancel the contract by liquidating it at any time.
+The owner can cancel the contract at any time.

 This contract can alternatively be called an 'allowance' contract.